 Manuals

-On the bottom right corner you will find a list of the Local IPs, e.g. 192.168.1.165 of the device running KLANG:app following by the receive port e.g. 9111.
+On the bottom right corner you will find a list of KLANG:app’s Local IPs.
 In the second line the UID of KLANG:app is shown followed by the version number and the app release date.

 Statistics

 More useful statistics are shown to better indicate things to look at.
-The Net value shows the network control paket latency.
-Along with the packet losses a problem, e.g. network loop or misconfigured switch can be found more easily.
+The Net value shows the network control packet latency, and packet losses can point to e.g. a network loop or misconfigured switch.

-This latency does not have to do anything with the audio latency.
+This latency does not have to do anything with the Dante audio latency.

 • EC: Error Counter since Boot.
 Should be zero, but can eventually show an error.
-If it increases contact customer service.
+If it constantly increases, contact support via this website.

 Advanced features for pro users and IT experts only.

-Go to CONFIG > INFO > Set > Advanced
+Go to CONFIG > INFO > Set Menu

 Set Unit Name